-It is the belief of the staff at Pleasant Run Elementary that homework plays a role in the total school program.
+It is the belief of the staff at Monfort Heights Elementary that homework plays an integral role in the total school program.
 As the type and amount of homework increases from primary to intermediate grades, so too does the amount of responsibility connected with it.
-The student who successfully learns to organize his work, budget his time, and develop a feeling of responsibility toward his assignments, will be the student who will best be able to cope with the expectations of middle and senior high school and beyond.
+The student who successfully learns to organize their work, budget time, and develop a feeling of responsibility toward assignments, will be the student who will best be able to cope with the expectations of middle and senior high school and beyond.
 The study habits the child acquires in school carry over into habits of independent study and investigation at home.

 Because of the individual differences and needs of pupils, it is unsound to require or expect all pupils to experience the same kind of homework in connection with their school instruction.
-Purposeful homework varies from day to day with each pupil, depending upon his/her educational capacity, potential and need.
+Purposeful homework varies from day to day with each pupil, depending upon their educational capacity, potential and need.